bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_4.md

 > Can the assignment problem be solved efficiently for a lot of constraints or large instances?

 Yes.
 It can be solved using linear programming, which in general is efficient.
-There are also other methods for solving the assignmnent problem, e.g. the Hungarian method.
+There are also other methods for solving the assignment problem, e.g. the Hungarian method.